drycc/workflow/src/managing-workflow/platform-logging.md

 # Platform Logging

-The logging platform is made up of 2 components - [Fluentd](https://github.com/drycc/fluentd) and [Logger](https://github.com/drycc/logger).
+The logging platform is made up of 2 components - [Fluentbit](https://github.com/drycc/fluentbit) and [Logger](https://github.com/drycc/logger).

-[Fluentd](https://github.com/drycc/fluentd) runs on every worker node of the cluster and is deployed as a [Daemon Set](http://kubernetes.io/v1.1/docs/admin/daemons.html).
-The Fluentd pods capture all of the stderr and stdout streams of every container running on the host (even those not hosted directly by kubernetes).
-Once the log message arrives in our [custom fluentd plugin](https://github.com/drycc/fluentd/tree/main/rootfs/opt/fluentd/drycc-output) we determine where the message originated.
+[Fluentbit](https://github.com/drycc/fluentbit) runs on every worker node of the cluster and is deployed as a [Daemon Set](http://kubernetes.io/v1.1/docs/admin/daemons.html).
+The Fluentbit pods capture all of the stderr and stdout streams of every container running on the host (even those not hosted directly by kubernetes).
+Once the log message arrives in our [custom fluentbit plugin](https://github.com/drycc/fluentbit/tree/main/plugin) we determine where the message originated.

 If the message was from the [Workflow Controller](https://github.com/drycc/controller) or from an application deployed via workflow we send it to the logs topic on the local [Redis Stream](http://redis.io) instance.